 I am concerned with everything human.
-And my works often explore contrasts: the light and the dark, the life and death, the decay and renewal, the sadness and the joy – the contradictory, yet belonging.
+And my works often explore contrasts: light and dark, life and death, decay and renewal, sadness and joy.
 My life has been anything but easy.
 I have had multiple serious health issues, but somehow always survived – so far.
-So in the intersection between my own health issues, challenges with technique and what I love most: interpersonal experiences, I try to navigate between wholeness and chaos, depth and shallowness, humor and seriousness.
+I try to navigate between the intersection between my own health issues, challenges with technique and what I love most: interpersonal experiences, wholeness and chaos, depth and shallowness, humor and seriousness.

 I have a bachelors degree in nursing and am now studying «the history of ideas», bachelor, at the University of Oslo, part time.

 I became a member of NOPA in 2018 and have received the Musikkfondene‘s lyricist author scholarship four times and NOPA’s Seed Grain funds (Såkornmidler) twice.